RenanMarques/perwendel.github.io/_posts/tutorials/2016-06-11-spark-basic-structure.markdown

     ResourceBundle.getBundle("localization/messages", new Locale("en"));
 </code></pre>

-The setup is a bit more elborate if you clone the application (I created a small wrapper object with two methods), but the basics are extremely simple, and only uses native Java.
+The setup is a bit more elaborate if you clone the application (I created a small wrapper object with two methods), but the basics are extremely simple, and only uses native Java.

 ## Rendering views
 Rendering views is taken care of by another static helper, the **ViewUtil**: